-A homeowner can receive a hefty fine for purposefully dumping raw sewage, but repairing a failing septic system can cost more than \$20,000.
-For most Americans, this is not an affordable cost, which is why they may be at risk for paying a fine.
+A homeowner can receive a hefty fine for purposefully dumping raw sewage, but fixing a failing septic system can cost more than \$20,000.
+For most Americans, this is not an affordable cost, which is why they may risk a fine.